PranavSalunke/FBChatCrawlerAndAnalyzer/README.md

 The plots will be made as html files that will automatically open in your browser.
 They are interactive and you can play around with the data.
 The legend is clickable so that it hides different authors so you can get a better view of the others.

-Setings can be changed in `settings.py`
+Settings can be changed in `settings.py`

 ### topWords.py